arpitbbhayani/articles/blogs/jaccard-minhash.md

 ![https://user-images.githubusercontent.com/4745789/98462221-8dc3bd00-21d8-11eb-95bf-5a9267e88b97.png](https://user-images.githubusercontent.com/4745789/98462221-8dc3bd00-21d8-11eb-95bf-5a9267e88b97.png)

 Another analogy for this probability is the chances of throwing a dart and it hitting the intersection.
-Thus we see how we can transform the Jaccard Similarity Coefficient to a simple probability statement.
+Thus we see how we can transform the Jaccard Similarity Coefficient into a simple probability statement.
 This will come in very handy when we try to optimize the computation at scale.

 ## Problem at Scale